aaronmhowe/LearningAlgorithms/README.md

-# LearningAlgorithms
+# Machine Learning Algorithms
-two python files that each implement a machine learning algorithm designed for binary classification.
+This project contains python files that each implements binary classification learning algorithm.
+## Instructions for Running this Program
+# Unix/Linux Users Only
+## Resources Used